cyber3pxVA/Medicode/README.md

 - Lookup DB (`umls_lookup.db`), QuickUMLS caches, UnQLite artifacts Ensure you do NOT `git add` any derived or raw UMLS content.

-## Optional: DRG (MS-DRG) Enrichment
+## Optional: DRG (MS-DRG) Enrichment (Isolated Feature Flag)

-You can enrich ICD-10 codes with heuristic MS-DRG labels using a derived mapping CSV.
+DRG enrichment is now isolated behind a provider layer (`app.drg.provider`) and a runtime flag.
+If you do nothing, the app behaves exactly as if DRGs do not exist (no file access, no overhead, `drg_codes` arrays always empty).

+Enable by setting BOTH:
+1. `ENABLE_DRG=1`
+2. Provide a mapping CSV via `DRG_MAPPING_PATH` (defaults to `drg_mapping.csv` in the app root)

 This project deliberately does *not* ship CMS raw GROUPER logic or official proprietary distribution files.

 ### Steps
 1. Read `medical-coding-app/DRG_SOURCE_NOTICE.md` for compliance & structure.